 Highly skilled and persuasive, Anarkali typically represents parents and children in complex and sensitive private law disputes.
 She specialises in cases where allegations of parental alienation have been made.
 Anarkali is noted for her poise, the rigour of her intellectual analysis and the strategic quality of focus she brings to the issues in the case.

 Anarkali is an extremely effective and popular advocate who is regularly praised by judges at all levels for strong, on-point and sophisticated arguments.

-Anarkali is something of a specialist in cases involving children in private law proceedings.
+Anarkali is a specialist in cases involving children in private law proceedings.
 She has vast experience of some of the most serious, intractable and complex cases where children are separately represented and changes of residence are being sought.
 Her expertise in and knowledge of this area is almost unparalleled and the scope of her experience means that she is in a unique position to advise and represent parties on their best approach to the case.
 Anarkali is particularly valued for her tactical and strategic approach to high conflict and intractable cases.

 The quality of her intellectual analysis means that Anarkali is regularly instructed on appeals.
 One of her particular strengths is drawing out the point on which a case will ‘turn’ where there are otherwise strong, competing and confusing arguments.
 Anarkali has experience of intra-jurisdictional and high profile client work, where issues require particularly nuanced and sensitive handling.
 She is regularly instructed on more unusual and niche cases, such as FGM, Re W matters, peculiar disclosure points and defended divorces.

 One of Anarkali’s strengths is her ability to work with clients from all backgrounds and cultures.
 She is known for very high quality client care, representing her clients fearlessly whilst also guiding them carefully through one of the most difficult experiences in their lives.
 She is extremely approachable, down to earth, and is able to win her clients’ trust swiftly.

 City University BVC